What information we collect and how we collect it.

 Web beacons.
 To determine whether you have opened or clicked on an advertisement, we include a unique identifier in our marketing e-mails called a web beacon or pixel.

 We use the information we collect to serve advertisements to you and to target and analyze consumer behavior.
 Our goals are to provide better and more relevant advertising to you and provide useful aggregated analytics to our customers.

 We do not create collect or use data in order to specifically target children aged 12 or under.
-Nor do we collect behavioral data when we run advertising on websites or online services where we have actual knowledge that the websites or online services are directed towards children aged 12 or under.
+Nor do we collect behavioral information when we run advertising on websites or online services where we have actual knowledge that the websites or online services are directed towards children aged 12 or under.

-We do not combine personal information with online behavioral information.
-We sometimes support our online behavioral advertising with demographic, categorical or performance information (such as the types of e-mails that users have opened or clicked on in the past) extracted from our e-mail lists, however we always first remove or anonymize all personal information.
+We do not combine personal information with behavioral information.
+We sometimes support our behavioral targeted advertising with demographic, categorical or performance information (such as the types of e-mails that users have opened or clicked on in the past) extracted from our e-mail lists, however we always first remove or anonymize all personal information.

 We process personal information on our servers in many countries around the world, including the United States.
 We may transfer your personal information to the United States.

-If we are contracted to collect leads (contact information) on behalf of an advertiser, we do not use the contact information for any other advertising campaign, and we do not combine the contact information with online behavioral information.
+If we are contracted to collect leads (contact information) on behalf of an advertiser, we do not use the contact information for any other advertising campaign, and we do not combine the contact information with behavioral information.

 Transparency and choice

 People have different privacy concerns.
 Our goal is to be clear about what information we collect, so that you can make meaningful choices about how it is used.
 For example, you can:

 You can opt out of our web-based behavioral targeted advertising by clicking this big red button: